 The program requires a $30 payment per latrine.
-These latrines are much higher quality then would be constructed for the same price otherwise.
+These latrines are much higher quality than would be constructed for the same price otherwise.
 They will be concrete-lined, double-pit, long-term latrines with hand washing stations.

 Water Charity funds will be used for materials and labor to build the latrines.

-After construction, families will be trained in proper maintenance, and cleaning practices of these double pit latrines to make this construction intervention as effective and long lasting as possible.
+After construction, families will be trained in proper maintenance, and cleaning practices of these double pit latrines to make this construction intervention as effective and long-lasting as possible.

 250 people will benefit from the project, of which 150 are under 16 years of age.